goodmike31/pl-asr-speech-data-survey/README.md

   - availability, licensing, pricing etc.
   - content e.g. audio format, number of speakers recorded, meta-data distributions, etc.
 - Values of attributes not reported by dataset authors, publishers or researchers is recreated, when feasible (e.g. number of recordings)
-- Below table shows the dataset card completion rates for manually annotated attributes is.
-  - (tabelka)

 - Full taxonomy is presented in the table below.

 |Dataset descriptor                 |Purpose                                                                             |Allowed values                                                                    |